Home

 Listen to audio of an 8-minute interview (mp3) from December 28, 2005: "WDET'S Craig Fahle recently spoke with Bill Zick, Webmaster for www.africlassical.com.
 His website has become one of the premiere resources for those interested in Black composers of Classical Music"

-The African American conductor Paul Freeman is Founding Musical Director of the Chicago Sinfonietta, an unusually inclusive orchestra whose mission is "Musical Excellence Through Diversity".
-Its Web site is: http://ChicagoSinfonietta.org Dr. Freeman is profiled among the Musicians of African Descent, as is violinist Aaron P. Dworkin.
+In 1987 the African American conductor Paul Freeman became Founding Musical Director of the Chicago Sinfonietta, an unusually inclusive orchestra whose mission is "Musical Excellence Through Diversity".
+Its Web site is: http://ChicagoSinfonietta.org Dr. Freeman served with distinction for 24 years.
+He handed the baton to his successor, Mei-Ann Chen in May, 2011.
+Maestro Freeman is profiled among the Musicians of African Descent, as is violinist Aaron P. Dworkin.
 He founded the Sphinx Organization to introduce Black and Latino string players to classical music and the classical music profession.
-Its principal Web site is www.SphinxMusic.org The group also operates an interactive educational site for children at www.SphinxKids.org The Sphinx Chamber Orchestra and the Harlem Quartet are making an historic performance tour of the United States in 2008.
+Its principal Web site is www.SphinxMusic.org The group also operates an interactive educational site for children at www.SphinxKids.org The Sphinx Virtuosi (formerly the Sphinx Chamber Orchestra), the Harlem Quartet and the Catalyst Quartet make a performance tour of the United States each October.

-A decision to publish The String Students Library of Music by Black Composers was recently announced by the Rachel Elizabeth Barton Foundation, whose Web site is www.rebf.org
+The String Students Library of Music by Black Composers is a project of the Rachel Elizabeth Barton Foundation, whose Web site is www.rebf.org

-work was composed by George Augustus Polgreen Bridgetower and arranged for piano quintet by Dominique-René de Lerma.
-It can be found in the Concert Music section of the MMB Music website,
+, was composed by George Augustus Polgreen Bridgetower and arranged for piano quintet by Prof. Dominique-René de Lerma.
+It has been returned from the former MMB Music of St. Louis, and will now be issued by Casa Musicale de Lerma.

 Curriculum Standards